 Insurance premiums are calculated based on factors like

-driving experience and claims history of the driver(s) of your vehicle
+the driving experience and claims history of the driver(s) of your vehicle

-- your eligibility for any
+your eligibility for any discounts

-business or commercial purpose of your vehicle
+the business or commercial purpose of your vehicle

-where it's driven or stored (also called
+where it's driven or stored (also called territory)

 Listing drivers

-As of September 1, 2019, you will be asked to list those who drive your non-fleet commercial vehicle(s).
+You will be asked to list those who drive your non-fleet commercial vehicle(s).
 The person who operates a non-fleet commercial vehicle the most is now the principal driver, and you should list other drivers who will operate the vehicle.
 You will need the date of birth and driver’s licence number for everyone you want to list.
-For more information about listing drivers visit
+For more information about listing drivers visit drivers, experience and crash history, and for more information on a driver’s risk, read about the new driver factor.

 Impacts to employees and drivers of commercial vehicles

-Under the new insurance model, crashes will now follow the driver.
+Crashes follow the driver.
 If your employee is the driver in an at-fault crash, and depending on the rate class of the vehicle involved, then it may affect future policies where they are listed as a driver unless the claim is repaid.
-Visit
+Visit drivers of fleet or business vehicles for more information.

 Discounts

-two new discounts are available to ICBC customers: low-kilometre discount for vehicles driven less than 5,000km a year and a safety discount for vehicles equipped with factory-installed autonomous emergency braking.
+Two discounts are available to ICBC customers: low-kilometre discount for vehicles driven less than 5,000km a year and a safety discount for vehicles equipped with factory-installed autonomous emergency braking.

 What are your vehicles used for?